|This mine has not been positively identified as of yet. It can be found in an obscure side canyon.|

 |The mine is approximately 60 feet deep, with a low ceiling in the middle and animal bones at the end.|

-When I first came to the East Fork a few years back, I came to see the famous Bridge to Nowhere.
-Little did I know this would become one of my favorite hiking areas, and a never ending source of new discoveries.
-The mine above has yet to be positively identified.
-In my travels I have searched many side canyons in the East Fork area, but this mine is in an area I never would have thought to search.
+The mine is about 60 feet deep, nearly straight.
+It bends slightly left at the end.
 It was only with the help of "Pharroah" of YouTube fame that I was able to located it.
 Thanks very much for this one Alan.
 Originally there was an animal skull in the back of the mine, which is now Alan's trophy.
 The pelvis is still in there for the taking.
 To see more photos of this mine and the unnamed canyon it's located in click here.

 |Happy Day Placer Mine is visible from the East Fork Road, if you don't blink.
 This is a very shallow mine.|